ThreatConnect-Inc/threatconnect-developer-docs/sdk_docs.md

 |Less Than or Equal (<=)     | FILTER.LE |
 |Starts With (^)             | FILTER.SW |

-Note that multiple filter can be added to one API call.
+Note that multiple filters can be added to one API call.

 ###Batch/Bulk Retrieve